matthewjz-lyonsk6/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always write concise, well-documented code, as this will make it easier for others to understand and contribute to your project.
 Don't be afraid to ask for help or advice from others, because this can lead to you learning new skills and solving problems more quickly.
 Finally, always be open to learning and trying new technologies and programming languages, which will keep you ahead of the curve and ready for new challenges.

+# 2023-12-29
+- Today's programming wisdom is to be a lifelong learner and to always stay up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed as a programmer.

+Another important aspect of programming wise is problem-solving skills.
+When faced with a challenging problem, take a step back, break it down into smaller components, use logic and creativity to come up with solutions, then implement and test your ideas.
+Practice makes perfect, so keep practicing and refining your problem solving skills to become a better programmer each day.